 The Simon Fletcher Charitable Trust Award for Singers

 The Trust makes an annual award to one or more deserving musicians, particularly singers, at the beginning of his or her career.
 A completed application form (available to download from the website) and cover letter should be submitted by email before the closing date.
 Shortlisted candidates are then invited to attend an audition in London.
-The deadline for applications for the 2016 awards closed on 13 April 2016.
+The deadline for applications is 5pm on Friday 17 March 2017.

 Advanced Study Music Scholarships - Arts Council of Wales

-The Advanced Study Music Scholarships are to support advanced (postgraduate) music study for promising musicians from Wales or who have studied in Wales.
-The course of advanced study should take place in a recognised university, college or conservatoire, be full-time, last not less than one academic year and start during 2016.
-Musicians in all genres of music (singers, instrumentalists, composers and conductors) can apply.
-Awards up to a maximum of £5,000 will be made to the most promising musicians.
-Course fees will be paid directly to the university, college of conservatoire.
-The deadline for applications for postgraduate music study starting during 2015 was 10 February 2016.
+Awards up to a maximum of £5,000 will be made to support advanced (postgraduate) music study for promising musicians from Wales or who have studied in Wales.
+Course fees will be paid directly to the university, college or conservatoire.
+The course of advanced study should take place in a recognised university, college or conservatoire, be full-time, last not less than one academic year, and start during 2017.
+They are happy to receive applications from musicians in all genres of music (singers, instrumentalists, composers and conductors).
+The deadline for applications for Advanced Study Music Scholarships for entry in 2017 will be 17.00h on Wednesday 8 February 2017.

 The Radford Trust Charitable Trust, Cornwall